Close

 • The petitioner’s actions show there is no longer a fear of the respondent

 If any of these can be shown, a court will dismiss a protective order that has been in effect for a year or longer.
-There must also be proof that there are no convictions or unresolved claims that the violation was violated.
+There must also be proof that there are no convictions or unresolved claims of violations.

 A court will only grant mutual protective orders, to protect each party against the other, when all of these conditions are met: